How to deploy AI21's Jamba family models with Azure AI Foundry

 Cost and quota considerations for Jamba family models deployed as a serverless API

-The Jamba family models are deployed as a serverless API and is offered by AI21 through Azure Marketplace and integrated with Azure AI studio for use.
+The Jamba family models are deployed as a serverless API and is offered by AI21 through Azure Marketplace and integrated with Azure AI Foundry for use.
 You can find Azure Marketplace pricing when deploying or fine-tuning models.

 Each time a workspace subscribes to a given model offering from Azure Marketplace, a new resource is created to track the costs associated with its consumption.
 The same resource is used to track costs associated with inference and fine-tuning; however, multiple meters are available to track each scenario independently.